Independent Governance Group

 Preparing for Own Risk Assessment

-As we and the pensions industry readies itself in preparation for the ORA, detailed work needs to be done to address the “so what” questions:
+As we and the pensions industry as a whole, readies itself in preparation for the ORA, detailed work needs to be done on the “so what” questions:

 • We have got the policy, but are we checking that we are actually doing what it says?